aws-samples/serverless-patterns/msk-lambda-iam-java-sam/README.md

 The AWS SAM CLI is a serverless tool for building and testing Lambda applications.
 It uses Docker to locally test your functions in an Amazon Linux environment that resembles the Lambda execution environment.
 It can also emulate your application's build environment and API.

-* Java - On the EC2 machine, we have installed java-openjdk11-devel but you can also install Amazon Corretto by modifying the Cloudformation UserData script if you wish to (https://docs.aws.amazon.com/linux/al2/ug/java.html)
+* Java - On the EC2 machine, we have installed the version of Java that you selected.
+We have installed Amazon Corrretto JDK of the version that you had selected at the time of specifying the input parameters in the Cloudformation template.
+At the time of publishing this pattern, only Java versions 11, 17 and 21 are supported by AWS SAM
 * Maven - On the EC2 machine, we have installed Maven (https://maven.apache.org/install.html)
 * AWS SAM CLI - We have installed the AWS SAM CLI (https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/serverless-sam-cli-install.html)
 * Docker - We have installed the Docker Community Edition on the EC2 machine (https://hub.docker.com/search/?type=edition&offering=community)